Wilsonianism: Wilsonian moment

-Wilson's words launched an atmosphere of intense optimism and hope amongst marginalised peoples in all corners of the globe.
-Erez Manela argues that by December 1918, shortly before the Paris Peace Conference (1919–1920), Wilson was "a man of almost transcendent significance".
-Wilson's rhetoric certainly had an impact in Asian nations, including India, where he was hailed as "The Modern Apostle of Freedom" by Indian nationalist Ganesh Shankar Vidyarthi, and in China, where Wilson's words were viewed as a crucial opportunity to improve China’s situation domestically and internationally.
+Wilson's words launched an atmosphere of intense optimism and hope amongst marginalized peoples in all corners of the globe.
+Manela argues that by December 1918, shortly before the Paris Peace Conference (1919–1920), Wilson was "a man of almost transcendent significance".
+Wilson's rhetoric certainly had an impact in Asian nations, including India, where he was hailed as "The Modern Apostle of Freedom" by Indian nationalist Ganesh Shankar Vidyarthi, and in China, where Wilson's words were viewed as a crucial opportunity to improve China's situation domestically and internationally.
 According to Manela, many in Asia had faith that Wilson could and did intend to form a new international order, reducing the gap between the East and the West.
 In Egypt, Wilson's self-determination advocation led to hopes that Egypt may be freed from British control and would be afforded the opportunity to rule itself.
-Sarah Claire Dunstan's work also indicates that Wilson's rhetoric had an impact on marginalised groups within the United States, such as African Americans.
-Members of disenfranchised groups like the African-American community were enthusiastic and some members, like peoples in various colonised nations, felt an opportunity had arisen to forward their own case for self-determination.
+Sarah Claire Dunstan's work also indicates that Wilson's rhetoric had an impact on marginalized groups within the United States, such as African Americans.
+Members of disenfranchised groups like the African-American community were enthusiastic and some members, like peoples in various colonized nations, felt an opportunity had arisen to forward their own case for self-determination.

 All the hopes for self-determination that Wilson raised would soon be dashed when the Treaty of Versailles was signed on 28 June 1919.
 Versailles did not destroy the colonial system, and much of the colonial world was left in disillusionment.
-Manela suggests this led to violent protest movements in various marginalised nations, including the Egyptian Revolution of 1919, the May Fourth Movement in China, Mahatma Gandhi's passive resistance movement in India, and the March 1st Movement in Korea.
+Manela suggests this led to violent protest movements in various marginalized nations, including the Egyptian Revolution of 1919, the May Fourth Movement in China, Mahatma Gandhi's passive resistance movement in India, and the March 1st Movement in Korea.